 Do you find personal branding hard?

 In today's episode, Tammi Heals shares why developing a solid brand strategy is important, especially as a thought leader.

-Tammi is founder of Shadowcat Creative Brand Consultancy and Podcats Media Agency.
+Tammi is the founder of Shadowcat Creative Brand Consultancy and Podcats Media Agency.
 She combines her passion for strategic brand and marketing with her love of podcasting and streaming to bring community-focused, feel-good strategies to independent businesses across the globe.
-She is host of The Brand Lounge podcast and when she's not shouting about what she does, you can find her with her cats and a ridiculously large cup of tea at her home in the South of England.
+She is the host of The Brand Lounge podcast and when she's not shouting about what she does, you can find her with her cats and a ridiculously large cup of tea at her home in the South of England.

 So if you’re struggling with personal branding, tune into this episode, as Tammi Heals shares her perspective on why your logos and colours aren't the only things you should focus on when coming up with your strategy.